fledit-sh/fsfw-from-zero/README.md

 ## Tasks workshop

 This chapter provides an introduction into the thread/tasks abstractions provided by the framework.
-The chapter descriptions and solutions are located inside `01-tasks`.
+The chapter descriptions and solutions are located inside `ws-tasks`.

 It is recommended to start with this workshop.